 - The Center for Academic Support and Advancement (CASA) offers many services at no charge.
 Students are strongly encouraged to take advantage of the opportunities for: tutoring and supplemental instruction; reading and study skills; testing and placement; workshops and assistance for English as a second language.

 - Check out our Philosophy Scholarships: James S. Churchill Philosophy Essay Contest and the Jean and Bill Bruening Philosophy Scholarship

 The American Philosophical Association (APA) offers valuable advice on their site for anyone interested in pursuing a degree in philosophy.
 Take a minute to read up on the various traditional fields of philosophy, modern needs for higher thinking, and much more.

 A minor in religious studies serves as excellent preparation for graduate study in the field as well as furnishing skills and knowledge highly valued in career paths as varied as law, social work, the ministry, education, the nonprofit sector, and journalism to name but a few.

-Contact IPFW Career Services for information on part-time, work-study, internships, upcoming job fairs, and positions available through JobZone.
+Contact IPFW Career Services for work-study, internships, job fairs, and positions through JobZone.